Yandex Cloud

 Automation, data processing, and scheduled task execution are implemented using DAG files.
 DAG files are Python 3 scripts run inside Apache Airflow™.
 For a DAG file example, check this Apache Airflow™ tutorial.

-DAG files are uploaded to the Yandex Object Storage bucket specified when creating a cluster.
-This automatically delivers DAGs to a Managed Service for Apache Airflow™ cluster and makes them appear in the Apache Airflow™ web interface.
+You can select the DAG file source type when creating or updating the cluster.
+This automatically delivers DAGs to your Managed Service for Apache Airflow™ cluster and makes them appear in the Apache Airflow™ web UI.

-1. Create a folder, e.g., dags, in the bucket and upload a DAG file to it.
-This will upload your DAG to the cluster.
+1. Create a folder, e.g., dags, in the bucket and upload your DAG file to it.
+The system will automatically import the DAG file to the cluster.

 You can upload your DAG file to the bucket root, but it uploads quicker to a folder.